 All materials currently checked out will accrue no fines while we are closed.

 Our bookdrops are closed until further notice.
 Please do not leave any library materials outside of the library.
 They may not be retrievable and you will be held responsible for anything lost, damaged, or stolen.
 You may return your items when the library reopens to the public.

 The Spring Book Sale has been cancelled.
 The Library is not accepting book donations at this time.
 Please do not leave donations outside of the library.

 Our digital collection is still open 24/7.
 Cheshire residents can download eBooks, audiobooks, and magazines all day and every day.
+We also now offer AcornTV and The Great Courses.
 For more information visit https://www.cheshirelibrary.org/downloads

 Cheshire residents may also access our numerous digital services like Mango Languages, Consumer Reports, JobNow and more at https://www.cheshirelibrary.org/research

 If you need help getting started, call us at 203-272-2245.

 This is a developing situation that could change at any time.
 Please check our website and social media for the latest information.
 Thank you for your understanding while we work to keep our residents safe.